Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 One of the first and most important questions is: “Am I eligible for Mounjaro in the UK — and how is eligibility assessed in 2026?”

-This guide explains how eligibility works, what clinicians look for during assessment, and how this fits into the wider picture of weight loss injections in the UK.
+This guide explains how eligibility works, what clinicians look for during assessment, and how this fits into the wider picture of UK weight loss treatment.

 What’s on this page